luyadev/luya-themes/README.md

 # Themecollection Module

 This module is a collection themes with some block which shared between the different themes.

-In the `frontend` directory all basic blocks are located.
-And in the `themes` directory contains only the theme specificated stuff like layouts, css and some block views overrides.
+The `frontend` directory contains the basic blocks and shared views and in the `themes` directory contains only the theme specificated stuff like layouts, css and some block views overrides.

 **Examples**